brian020305/Christmas-CTF/README.md

-# open-ctf
+# Christmas-CTF
-Open-CTF.
+Christmas-CTF make to Open-CTF.
 Operation CTF Easy and Simple

 - Open-CTF based on Christmas-CTF Platform
 - Christmas-CTF based on CodeIgniter/PHP